hafs-community/HAFS/doc/UsersGuide/source/CustomizingTheWorkflow/PhysicsSchemes.rst

 ==========================

 Land/Ocean surface schemes provide surface temperature, heat and moisture fluxes over land, sea-ice, and ocean points.
-These serve as a lower boundary condition for the vertical transport in PBL schemes.
+These serve as a lower boundary condition for the vertical transport in Planetary Boundary Layer (PBL) schemes.

 **HAFS uses:**